S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Ricochet Chollima/README.md

 <img width="1366" height="749" alt="Screenshot From 2025-10-10 19-04-13" src="https://github.com/user-attachments/assets/99235f5d-8af1-4e4d-b97a-ed4907db6e0c" />

-## Final result: payload connect to Dropbox C2 server
+## Final result: payload connect to BEAR-C2 server

 The final step in this process involves the execution of the final payload.
 After being decrypted and loaded into the current process, the final payload is designed to beacon out to both Dropbox API-based C2 server.